vd-sh/mp3-player/README.md

 # mp3-player
-Making a classic handheld MP3 player for Macondo (YSWS program by Hack Club) - building to get more hands-on experience.
+Making a classic handheld MP3 player for Stardance (YSWS program by Hack Club) - building to get more hands-on experience.

 ## About